hikettei/cl-waffe/Readme.md

-# Extensible, mgl-mat based deep learning library, cl-waffe.
+# cl-waffe, a deep-learning library, that is mgl-based and extensible and easy to use.

 This package is still under development.

-I am trying my best to optimize the code, but this is also for my study in the first place, so it may not be practical.
+I'm building this package for my studying data science.
+So the features could be insufficient to practice.

+The future goal is that easy to use, not speed, since building neural networks in common lisp is tend to be complicated.

+However, cl-waffe is at least faster than PyTorch in the benchmark following, using excellent libraries such as mgl-mat, and numcl.

-# Documents
+# Benchmark

 Coming soon...